Treating neurologic-like symptoms by addressing cervical spine instability and disrupted blood flow into the brain

 The digital motion x-ray is explained and demonstrated below

 We are going to go briefly outside of our own research and observation to present two independent studies.
 In our research that we will demonstrate below, we were able to get good outcomes with simple dextrose Prolotherapy injections that stimulated repair and restoration of the damaged cervical neck ligaments.
-This helped restore the normal anatomical alignment of head and neck.
-In this research below we will explore proper alignment that came from chiropractic studies.
+This helped restore the normal anatomical alignment of the head and neck.
+In this research below, we will explore the proper alignment that came from chiropractic studies.

-In 2019, published in the medical journal Brain circulation,(3) Evan Katz, a private practitioner published the findings of his office in treating the Cervical lordosis of seven patients (five females and two males, 28–58 years).
+In 2019, published in the medical journal Brain Circulation,(5) Evan Katz, a private practitioner published the findings of his office in treating the Cervical lordosis of seven patients (five females and two males, 28–58 years).
 “The aim of this study is to evaluate cerebral blood flow changes on brain magnetic resonance angiogram (MRA) in patients with loss of cervical lordosis before and following correction of cervical lordosis.”